devanshs-22/ai-project-url_phishing/README.md

 >Presence of Iframe Redirection
 >Right-Click Disabling
 >Website Forwarding
 >This structured dataset enhances the efficiency and accuracy of the phishing detection model.

+3. Model Training and Evaluation
+>Random Forest Classifier
+>Decision tree
+>XGBoost Classifier
+>XGBoost achieved the highest accuracy of 85%

+Further Feature engineering is in process to enhance the accuracy.